-And I will settle them in their homes,
+And I will settle them in their houses,

 As with the seven spirits, the seven thunders are a kind of divine plural rather than successive claps.
-They communicate a message which John is forbidden to disclose, apparently because time has run out; the six trumpets of warning have passed, and he must seal mentally what he has heard.
-The thunder and the angel’s roar (what he cries is also not recorded) sound together, Father and Son together.
-As in the gospels, the ‘voice from heaven’ is the voice of God, which itself can seem like thunder (Ps 18:13, John 12:29).
+John is forbidden to disclose the message, apparently because time has run out; the six trumpets of warning have passed and he must mentally seal what he has heard.
+What the angel cries is also not recorded, but he roars along with the thunder, Father and Son together.
+As in the gospels, the voice from heaven is the voice of God, which can itself seem like thunder (Ps 18:13, John 12:29).

-The mystery of God, which goes back to the creation, is about to be realised.
-The world’s wise men will continue to assure us that there is no Creator.
+The mystery of God, which goes back to the Creation, is about to be realised.
+The world’s wise will continue to assure us that there is no Creator.
 They will continue to maintain that the universe of two trillion galaxies arose from a ‘singularity’ the size of a pea, that the power to move at will can be reduced to the properties of atoms, that DNA is a program without a programmer and therefore, if we do wonder at the wonders of Nature, we must do so unthinkingly.
 But God is God, and his purpose will be fulfilled.
 In the Old Testament the word ‘mystery’ occurs only in Daniel, and refers to the king of Babylon’s dream about how all human kingdoms would be terminated by the kingdom of the Messiah.
-In the New Testament the word is used variously, but ‘mystery of God’ appears in only one other place, referring simply to ‘Christ’ (Col 2:2).
-‘Also’ means that in the days immediately following the prophesied seventh trumpet all remaining prophecy will be fulfilled.
-The unexpected past tense, ‘was fulfilled’, accentuates the inevitability, as if it has already happened.
+In the New Testament the word is used variously, but ‘mystery of God’ appears only once elsewhere, referring simply to Christ (Col 2:2).
+‘Also’ signifies that in the days (plural) during which the seventh trumpet will sound all remaining prophecy will be fulfilled.

 The seventh trumpet is not blown until 11:15.
-The three and a half years during which the two witnesses prophesy, encompassed by 10:8-11.14, fall within rather than after the period of the trumpets.
-Accordingly, while the second ‘woe’ is clearly that of the penultimate trumpet (8:13), the woe is not said to have passed until the end of their prophesying (11:14).
+The three and a half years during which the two witnesses prophesy, encompassed by 11.1-14, fall within, not after, the period of the trumpets.
+Accordingly, while the second ‘woe’ is clearly that of the penultimate trumpet (8:13), the woe does not pass until the end of their prophesying.

 And the voice that I heard from heaven spoke to me again, saying, “Go, take the little scroll that is open in the hand of the angel standing on the sea and on the land.”
 So I went to the angel and said to him, “Give me the little scroll.”
-And he says to me, “Take and eat it; it will make your stomach bitter, but in your mouth it will be as sweet as honey.”
-And I took the little scroll from the hand of the angel and ate it.
+And he says to me, “Take, and eat it up; it will make your stomach bitter, but in your mouth it will be as sweet as honey.”
+And I took the little scroll from the hand of the angel and ate it up.
 And it was as sweet as honey in my mouth.
 And when I ate it my stomach became bitter.
 And he says to me, “You must again prophesy about many peoples and nations and languages and kings.”

-The small edible scroll (biblaridion, diminutive of biblion) recalls the ministry of Ezekiel, which began with a vision of the glory of Yahweh similar to that at the beginning of John’s prophecy.
-After the vision, Yahweh’s hand gave him a scroll filled with lamentation and woe; it was sweet as honey in his mouth, but he felt bitterness as he rejoined the exiles to whom he had to deliver the message.
+The small edible scroll (biblaridion, diminutive of biblion) recalls the ministry of Ezekiel, which began with a vision of the divine glory similar to that inaugurating John’s prophecy.
+After the vision, Yahweh handed him a scroll filled with lamentation and woe; it was sweet as honey in his mouth, but when he rejoined the exiles to whom he had to deliver the message he experienced bitterness.
 The ingesting and digesting of the scroll metaphorically enacted what prophecy was: assimilating and speaking the words of God, then writing them down.
-That same hand now gives John a scroll.
+The same hand now gives John a scroll.

-The distant future was also spoken about in the later part of Ezekiel’s book.
-He saw ‘a structure like a city’ and within it a temple, including an altar.
-An angel showed Ezekiel round the temple, and as he went he measured each part, to emphasise in specific, physical terms (as in Jer 31:38-40 and Zech 2:1-5) that Jerusalem would recover from its destruction.
+Ezekiel, in the last part of his book, saw ‘a structure like a city’ and within it the house of God, including an altar.
+An angel showed him round the building, and as he went he measured each part, to emphasise in specific, physical terms (as in Jer 31:38-40 and Zech 2:1-5) that Jerusalem would recover from its destruction.
 God would set his throne and habitation there for ever, in the midst of his people.
 In AD 70 Jerusalem was destroyed a second time.
 Despite this apparent negation, John is to understand that the vision seen by Ezekiel will come to pass.
-Therefore he too is to measure the temple.

-In Revelation, references to the temple are always to the heavenly sanctuary.
-The earthly building copied its design.
-Just as there is only one altar, so there is only one sanctuary, and those redeemed by the blood of Jesus worship there (Heb 10:19-22).
-In the sense of measuring someone by a standard (II Cor 10:12), they too are measured.
-The court outside the sanctuary represents the ‘holy city’ (Dan 9:24) surrounding the earthly temple area.
-The nations about whom John has been told to prophesy will occupy Jerusalem for three and a half years, the ‘time, times and half a time’ during which Daniel was told a blaspheming king would oppress the Jews, until his dominion was taken away and the kingdom given to them.
+In Revelation, references to the temple are always to the heavenly dwelling.
+Just as there is only one altar, so there is only one temple, and those redeemed by the blood of Jesus worship there (Heb 10:19-22).
+Indeed, they are the temple (I Cor 3:16f), and in the sense of measuring someone by a standard (II Cor 10:12), it is they who are measured.
+The court outside represents the holy city (Dan 9:24) surrounding the earthly temple area.
+The nations about whom John has been told to prophesy will occupy Jerusalem for three and a half years, the ‘time, times and half a time’ during which Daniel was told a blaspheming king would oppress the Jews before his dominion was taken away and the kingdom given to them.

 “So when you see the abomination of desolation as spoken of by the prophet Daniel standing in the Holy Place (let the reader understand), then those in Judaea should flee to the hills.
 Whoever is on the rooftop must not go down to take anything out of the house, and whoever is in the field must not turn back to take his cloak.
 Alas for those who are pregnant, and for those who are nursing infants in those days!
 Pray that your flight may not be in winter, or on a sabbath.
 For then there will be great tribulation such as has not been from the beginning of the world until now, no, and never will be.”

-Since the allusion to Daniel would have meant nothing to Gentile readers, Luke omits what Jesus said about the abomination of desolation.
-Instead, he takes the opportunity to include details omitted by Matthew.
-Nonetheless, two elements are identical: the warning that those living in Judaea should flee to the hills and the warning that women slowed down by their children would be particularly vulnerable.
+Since the reference to Daniel would have meant nothing to Gentile readers, Luke omits what Jesus said about the abomination of desolation.
+Instead, he fills the section with details omitted by Matthew.
+Two elements remain identical: the warning that those living in Judaea should flee to the hills and the warning that women slowed down by their children would be particularly vulnerable.

-‘Vengeance’ (Heb. naqam) is a key word in Old Testament prophecy, and refers primarily to the retribution God will exact on his enemies in the last days (e.g. Deut 32:43, Isa 34:8).
+‘Vengeance’ is a key word in Old Testament prophecy, and refers primarily to the retribution God will exact on his enemies in the last days (e.g. Deut 32:43, Isa 34:8).
 ‘Trodden’ (from pateω) is another key word.
 While it links with ‘trampled’ in Daniel 7:7 and hence with the destruction by the Romans, it also links with the vision in this chapter.
-Speaking about the end, Zechariah says, “I will make Jerusalem a trampled stone for all the nations: every one that tramples on it will mock it, and all the nations of the earth will gather against it” (Zech 12:3 LXX, where the verb is katapateω, ‘tread down’; also the Peshitta text).
-‘Times’ verbally links with the ‘time, times and half a time’ in Daniel chapters 7 and 12 and the passage here in Revelation, again referring to the end.
+Speaking about the end, Zechariah says, “I will make Jerusalem a trampled stone for all the nations: every one that tramples on it will mock it, and all the nations of the earth will gather against it” (Zech 12:3 LXX, where the verb is katapateω, ‘tread down’; also in the Peshitta text).
+‘Times of the nations’ verbally links with the ‘time, times and half a time’ in Daniel 7 and 12 and Revelation 12:14, again referring to the end.
 For these reasons, it seems better to interpret Luke 21:20-24 as referring to a crisis yet to occur.

 The events are to fulfil ‘all that is written’.
-That the land will be resettled but then come under Gentile occupation before the Messiah returns is clear from many Old Testament prophecies.
+That the land will be resettled but then come under Gentile occupation before the Messiah returns is clear from many Old Testament prophecies besides Daniel.

 When you are in tribulation, and all these things come upon you in the last days, you will return to Yahweh your God and obey his voice.

-Yahweh will vindicate his people and have compassion on his servants when he sees that their power is gone and there is none remaining, bond or free.
+Yahweh will vindicate his people and give comfort to his servants when he sees that their power is gone and there is no one [to help], bondman or free.

-For the yoke of his [the nation’s] burden and the staff of his shoulder, the rod of his oppressor, you have broken as on the day of Midian.
-For every marching boot in the tumult and garment rolled in blood will be burned as fuel for the fire.
+Be not afraid of Assyria [Iraq] when he strikes you. … For the yoke of his burden and the staff of his shoulder, the rod of his oppressor, you have broken as on the day of Midian.
+For every marching boot in the tumult, and garment rolled in blood, will be burned as fuel for the fire.

 Shake yourself from the dust, arise, take your seat, O Jerusalem; loose the bonds from your neck, O captive daughter of Zion.
 For thus says Yahweh: “You were sold for nothing, and you shall be redeemed without money.”
-For thus says Yahweh, the Lord: “My people went down at first into Egypt to dwell there, and finally Assyria [Iraq] oppressed them.
-Now therefore what have I here,” declares Yahweh, “seeing that my people are taken away for nothing?
+For thus says Yahweh the Lord: “My people went down at first into Egypt to dwell there, and finally Assyria [Iraq] oppressed them.
+And now what have I here?” declares Yahweh, “My people are taken away for nothing.
 Their rulers mock,” declares Yahweh, “and all day long my name is blasphemed.”

 Why then do I see every man with his hands on his stomach like a woman in labour, and every face turned pale?
-Alas, great is that day; there will be none like it.
-It is a time of distress for Jacob; yet he will be saved out of it.
+Alas.
+Great is that day; there will be none like it.
+It is a time of distress for Jacob.
+But he will be saved out of it.
 And it shall come to pass in that day, declares Yahweh of hosts, that I will break his yoke from off your neck and burst your bonds, and foreigners will no more enslave him.